 and once again, draws you in.
 If the movie had left it at that, with incomplete centipede attempts, but a complete exploration of a twisted psyche that finds this kind of thing

 fascinating, then this could have been watchable and maybe even interesting horror.
 But then, finally, there is the building of the Human Centipede, this time with a dozen human

 beings, and this time, by an insane amateur who has no clue what he is doing, using a hammer as anaesthesia, pliers and kitchen knives as surgery tools, a stapler for connecting

 everyone, and laxative for the ultimate goal.
 Since this movie is "100% medically inaccurate" but 100% realistic and graphic, this results in an ultimately repulsive, grotesque,

 retch-inducing half-hour merciless sequence which I don't think I need to describe beyond this.
 Whatever you imagined for the last two sentences, multiply it by ten, and throw

-gratuitous sleaze and filth, and pregnancy gore.
-Unfortunately, these 30 minutes seem to be the ultimate goal of this movie, which is why I cannot say anything positive this time.
+in some gratuitous sleaze and filth, and pregnancy gore.
+Unfortunately, these 30 minutes seem to be the ultimate goal of this movie, which is why I cannot say anything positive

 Human Centipede II (Full Sequence), The